These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 In total, they said their journey from Kunming took 50 hours.

 As they rode towards the embassy in a tuk tuk, Lee stared giddily at the urban landscape unfolding before her eyes.
 "I'm so happy!" she said, as the embassy approached.
 Kwang was more nervous.
 "I know I should feel joy, but I just feel empty," she said.
-"I don't know what to expect and I am afraid of the interrogations at the embassy."
+"I don't know what to expect, and I am afraid of the interrogations at the embassy."

 At 5.30 p.m., the two defectors and Chun walked up to the black and golden gate of Seoul's diplomatic representation.
 Before they had a chance to ring the bell, they said a man in a black shirt opened the door and ushered them inside with a smile.